AP Exclusive: More migrant women say they didn’t OK surgery

 “The only thing they told me was: ‘You’re going to go to sleep and when you wake up, we will have finished,’” Cardentey said this week in a phone interview.

-Cardentey kept her hospital bracelet.
-It has the date, Aug.
-14, and part of the doctor’s name, Dr. Mahendra Amin, a gynecologist linked this week to allegations of unwanted hysterectomies and other procedures done on detained immigrant women that jeopardize their ability to have children.
+Cardentey kept her hospital bracelet with the date, Aug.
+14, and part of the doctor’s name, Dr. Mahendra Amin — the gynecologist linked this week to allegations of unwanted hysterectomies and other procedures done on detained immigrant women that jeopardize their ability to have children.

 Amin has performed surgery or other gynecological treatment on at least eight women detained at Irwin County Detention Center since 2017, including one hysterectomy, said Andrew Free, an immigration and civil rights lawyer working with attorneys to investigate medical treatment at the detention center.
 Doctors on behalf of the attorneys are examining new records and more women are coming forward to report their treatment by Amin, Free said.